Herefordshire: Physical geography

 The River Wye, which at 135 mi is the fourth-longest in the United Kingdom, enters the county after briefly being its border with Powys.
 It flows through both Hereford and Ross-on-Wye before returning to Wales.
 Leominster is on the River Lugg, a tributary of the Wye.

 There are two Areas of Outstanding Natural Beauty in the county.
 The Wye Valley is in the river's valleys south of Hereford, while the Malvern Hills are in the east of the county, along its border with Worcestershire.

+The county is notably hilly.
+The following summits lie in the county and are above 300 metres (984 ft) with more than 30 metres (98 ft) of prominence: